 5 Essential Tips to Find the Best Candidates for Leadership Positions

-A leader plays an important role in any company.
+A leader plays a vital role in any company.
 If led in the wrong direction, it could be breaking something that takes a long time to rectify.
 Leaders need to have an array of qualities that will ensure employees are willing to respect and follow them.

-It can take time to find someone who possesses the qualities you need for your business.
+Finding someone who possesses the qualities you need for your business can take time.
 So, what do you need to do to fill leadership positions successfully?
 Take a look at these simple tips.

 Does the Candidate Know the Job?

-When you hire regular employees, you can make allowances for them not knowing certain aspects of the company or industry.
-When you’re looking at selecting a CEO, the candidates must know the industry inside-out.
-Your CEO should meet all the criteria within the job specifications, even to the point where they’re smarter than you.
+When you hire regular employees, you can make allowances for their ignorance of certain aspects of the company or industry.
+When you’re selecting a CEO, the candidates must know the industry inside out.
+Your CEO should meet all the criteria within the job specifications, even to the point where they’re more intelligent than you.

 Is the Chemistry Right?

-When you’re looking for someone who’s going to nurture the business you’ve built, there needs to be good chemistry.
+When you’re looking for someone to nurture the business you’ve built, there needs to be good chemistry.
 You can usually trust your gut instincts on this.
-It’s important that there’s a culture fit with your new CEO.
-Your employees need to feel like he or she is approachable and want to work together.
-Can you trust this candidate to stay for the long run or will you be hiring again in a year?
+Your new CEO must fit the culture.
+Your employees need to feel approachable and want to work together.
+Can you trust this candidate to stay for the long run, or will you be hiring again in a year?

 Check References

-Checking references is always important, no matter what type of employee you’re hiring.
+Checking references is always essential, no matter what type of employee you’re hiring.
 When you’re hiring for management positions, all references must be checked.
 Recruitment agencies can help you with this.
-Not only would your search for the right candidate be narrowed down but they can also check references before referring candidates to you.
+Not only will they narrow your search for the right candidate, but they can also check references before referring candidates to you.

 Is the Candidate a Learner?

 Good leaders never stop learning.
 If you want a leader who can drive your company forward, it needs to be someone willing to learn and quick to adapt.
-People that are set in their ways and unwilling to educate themselves won’t easily change with the times.
-Ask your candidate if they’re willing to train and enroll in courses while performing the job role.
+People who are set in their ways and unwilling to educate themselves won’t easily change with the times.
+Ask your candidate if they’re willing to train and enrol in courses while performing the job role.

 Gauge Experience

-If you want to get the measure of your candidate during an interview, forget about asking questions about skills.
+If you want to measure your candidate’s performance during an interview, forget about asking questions about skills.
 Instead, ask for past examples of experience.
 Talk about successes in older job roles.
 Ask about failures and what they would have done differently.
-You’ll not only get an idea of their skill level but also how they manage people, how they troubleshoot, and if they’re a good fit for your company.
+You’ll get an idea of not only their skill level but also how they manage people, how they troubleshoot, and if they’re a good fit for your company.

 Filling Leadership Positions

-Although they’re one of the most important roles in a business, you shouldn’t rush to fill leadership positions just to get someone in the role.
-Take your time and make sure the candidate feels right for the position long-term.
+Although they’re one of the most critical roles in a business, you shouldn’t rush to fill leadership positions to get someone in the role.
+Take your time and make sure the candidate feels suitable for the position long-term.

-For more great business advice, take a browse through our other articles.
+For more great business advice, please browse through our other articles.

 Related articles